maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in a separate directory), or  hosted elsewhere online and can be in any format that is viewable inside the browser.

-- You should minimally have wireframes for desktop and mobile.
+- You should minimally have wireframes for desktop and mobile for the pages you are making for you register, login, read(list/detail), add, update, delete functionality.
 Adding a Tablet view will help you get into merit and distinction.

+You can hand draw these, but CI posts a yearly license in the general channel for Balsamiq which is pretty easy to use.
+Here is the [2022 announcement](https://code-institute-room.slack.com/archives/C0L316Z96/p1640099614368000)

 ## Goals
-Bullet point out things from web users to web site owners and other groups of people
+Bullet point out things from web users to website owners and other groups of people

 **Booking Site Example**
 > - To allow the opportunity for patients to book and manage their own radiology appointments
 > - To give patients the opportunity to educate themselves on radiation safety prior to their visit
-> - To provide a simple to use contact form for site visitors to use in order to contact the radiology department
+> - To provide a simple-to-use contact form for site visitors to use in order to contact the radiology department
 > - To provide useful information to patients about radiology and the department to reduce 'white-coat-syndrome' and anxiety during their visit
 > - To give external companies the opportunity to partner with the radiology department and share their equipment prior to potential purchases
 > - To give radiology staff the opportunity to manage their workload and see in advance the patients they will encounter during the day

 **Granular Goals Example**
 > **Customers**
-> Customers of What2do2day are children ages 12-18 who have a bit of freedom to move around unsupervised but a short range of mobility, approximagely 5 miles from home.
+> Customers of What2do2day are children ages 12-18 who have a bit of freedom to move around unsupervised but a short range of mobility, approximately 5 miles from home.
 >
 **Customer Goals:**
 > - Bring up the site and look for an inexpensive event to attend close to home